YARC-Official/Genrelizer/README-draft.md

 ### Can I submit a pull request to add a new subgenre or new variations on an existing one?
 **Yes!** Genrelizer is meant to be crowdsourced, and we're always happy to receive new mappings and aliases from the community.
 Please make sure you follow these rules:
-* Follow the capitalization and spacing standards used throughout the JSON files
+* Follow the capitalization and spacing standards used throughout the JSON files.
 * Don't submit aliases between genre names that have _any_ semantic difference.
 Aliases have to be absolutely 100% synonymous to be valid. `Blackened Progressive Metal` and `Progressive Black Metal` are not strictly the same thing!
 * _Do_ try to be exhaustive with your substitutions and affixes.
-It's okay if you end up producing some implausible combinations (e.g. in the example above, we're producing `the 1stwave hard-core půlkamusik`, which is overkill, but it would be more work to specifically exclude it)
+It's okay if you end up producing some implausible combinations (e.g. in the example above, we're producing `the 1stwave hard-core půlkamusik`, which is overkill, but it would be more work to specifically exclude it).
 * Try to avoid subgenre names that are just adjectives - we prefer "alternative rock" over "alternative".
-You can bend this rule if a genre name is getting overly long, or if the adjective-only form is much more common in everyday use
+You can bend this rule if a genre name is getting overly long, or if the adjective-only form is much more common in everyday use.
 * Don't define duplicate instances of the same dictionary key.
 This can happen in a few ways:
   * Adding a subgenre that's already considered a subgenre of something else.
-Before you add `Industrial Death Metal` to `Death/Black Metal`, you better check if it's already under `Industrial`
+Before you add `Industrial Death Metal` to `Death/Black Metal`, you better check if it's already under `Industrial`.
   * Defining substitutions for substrings that don't exist in the original name.
-If you add `"polka": [ "pulka" ]` as a substitution for `Industrial`, then it's going to change nothing and produce a second `Industrial` key
+If you add `"polka": [ "pulka" ]` as a substitution for `Industrial`, then it's going to change nothing and produce a second `Industrial` key.
   * Defining overlapping substitutions.
-To alias `foo bar` to `foobar`, you can use `"foo ": [ "foo" ]` or `" bar": [ " bar" ]`, but not both
+To alias `foo bar` to `foobar`, you can use `"foo ": [ "foo" ]` or `" bar": [ " bar" ]`, but not both.

 ### Can I submit a pull request to change an existing mapping?